 Since 2014, the Thai Government has increased efforts to combat trafficking significantly.
 This new study offers data and insights that can support the government's efforts to end trafficking in the fishing industry.
 Progress is being made, but there is still more work to do, and we believe the more data and information available, the better collaborative efforts will be to help end forced labor.

 - Thailand strengthened its 2008 anti-human trafficking act by amending it in 2015 and 2017, increasing penalties for traffickers and clarifying that the withholding of identity documents or the use of debt bondage specifically constitutes forced labour.

 - Thailand issued a human trafficking criminal procedure act in 2015, which strengthened the justice system's ability to respond to trafficking cases.
 It includes measures to expedite the judicial process for trafficking cases to conclude within one year, allow video testimony to ease burdens on victims, and increase witness protection and other support available to victims.

 - Since 2015, Thailand has had specialized anti-trafficking agencies within each part of the criminal justice system, including anti-trafficking police, a human trafficking division of the criminal court, an anti-trafficking prosecutorial division, and an anti-trafficking division with the social services ministry.

-As the Thai Government leads a coordinated response to combat labor trafficking, IJM Bangkok stands ready to support.
+As the Thai Government leads a coordinated response to combat labour trafficking, IJM Bangkok stands ready to support.
 Our hope is that the data from this study will help the Thai government target their response to the places of greatest need, and continue their recent progress in improving law enforcement response to the issue.—Andrey Sawchenko, IJM Bangkok Field Office Director